Welcome to my homepage ^_^

 - Apr 2011 — I will be joining the Stanford CS department this Fall as a PhD candidate (Sep 2011).

-I am now mainly into deep learning models for NLP tasks.
+I am now mainly into deep learning models for NLP tasks, specifically machine translation.
 Occassionaly, I build parsers used for psycholinguistics applications :)

-Previously, in WING group, I worked extensively in many scholarly Digital Library projects – document structure discovery and keyphrase extraction.
-My recent work under the speech group investigates in model-based techniques for robust Speech Recognition systems.
+Before Stanford: I worked in many scholarly Digital Library projects – document structure discovery and keyphrase extraction.
+I also investigated in model-based techniques for robust Speech Recognition systems.

 - Minh-Thang Luong, Richard Socher, and Christopher D. Manning.
 2013.
 Better Word Representations with Recursive Neural Networks for Morphology.
-Accepted to the Conference on Computational Natural Language Learning (CoNLL’13).
+Conference on Computational Natural Language Learning (CoNLL’13).
 Sofia, Bulgaria.
-Acceptance rate 25%.

 [ Paper ] [ Bib ] [ Dataset ] [ Project page for word vectors and other information. ]

 - Minh-Thang Luong, Michael C. Frank, and Mark Johnson.
 2013.
 Parsing entire discourses as very long strings: Capturing topic continuity in grounded language learning.
-Accepted to the Transactions of the Association for Computational Linguistics (TACL’13).
+Transactions of the Association for Computational Linguistics (TACL’13).

 [ Paper ] [ Bib ] [ Code (Earleyx parser) ]